-Complete updates from the College for the spring semester are available in the Community Updates.
+Complete updates from the College for the fall semester are available in the Community Updates.

 For the Fall 2020 semester, St. Scholastica’s students, faculty and staff members are following a carefully constructed SaintsRiseUp Safe Return plan created with input from groups across campus.

 To begin fall semester, St. Scholastica used a newly designed hybrid approach to provide an on-campus living and learning experience that prioritized health and safety for all.
 Students were given the option to complete classwork remotely instead of in person.
 Out of an abundance of caution the College will move fall coursework to a virtual format after the Thanksgiving break.

 We will continue to closely follow current recommendations from health officials as the COVID-19 pandemic evolves.
 We will remain flexible in the event that circumstances change.